-Owners of new quarries shall submit an NOI and receive confirmation of coverage and an authorization number under this general permit prior to commencement of any onsite activities (including construction activities).
+Owners of new quarries shall submit a NOI and receive confirmation of coverage and an authorization number under this general permit prior to commencement of any on-site activities (including construction activities).

-D. Obtaining Authorization
+Section D. Obtaining Authorization

-- 1. Application for Coverage - a.
-Applicants seeking authorization to discharge under this general permit shall submit to the TCEQ Water Quality Division, at the address specified on the NOI form: - i. a completed NOI on a form approved by the Executive Director; - ii. a Restoration Plan as described in Part III; - iii. proof of financial assurance for restoration as described in Part IV; and - iv. a Pollution Prevention Plan (P3) as described in Part V. - b.
-Following review of the NOI, Restoration Plan, financial assurance for restoration, and P3, the executive director may determine that: - i. the submission is complete and confirm coverage by providing a notification and an authorization number: - ii. the NOI, Restoration Plan, financial assurance for restoration, and/or P3 are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or - iii. deny coverage.
-Denial of coverage under this general permit is subject to the requirements of 30 TAC §205.4(c).
+- 1. Application for Coverage - (a) Applicants seeking authorization to discharge under this general permit shall submit to the TCEQ Water Quality Division, at the address specified on the NOI form: - i a completed NOI on a form approved by the executive director; - ii a Restoration Plan as described in Part IV:

+- iii proof of financial assurance for restoration as described in Part V; and - iv a Pollution Prevention Plan (P3) as described in Part VI. - (b) Following review of the NOI, Restoration Plan, financial assurance for restoration, and P3, the executive director may determine that: - i the submission is complete and confirm coverage by providing a notification and an authorization number: - ii the NOI, Restoration Plan, financial assurance for restoration, and/or P3 are incomplete and send a notice of deficiency to obtain additional information to allow the submission to become complete; or - iii deny coverage.
+Denial of coverage under this general permit is subject to the requirements of $30\,\text{TAC}\,\S205.4(c)$ .